Stark County Youth Basketball Association

 - The head official/league directors of Stark County Youth Basketball Association have the final say on any rules/regulations not specified.

 **Please note that this league was designed to give kids the opportunity to play in live games rather than just practice.
 We understand that some of the rules may not be what everyone deems appropriate for this age, however we feel that this is what is best for what the league is supposed to look like.
-There are many models out there, this is the one that we choose and will re-evaluate at the conclusion of each season to see where we need to make adjustments to make the league the best around.
+There are many models out there, this is the one that we chose and will re-evaluate at the conclusion of each season to see where we need to make adjustments to make the league the best around.
 Please feel free to write down suggestions as the league goes on and at the conclusion of the season we will meet with all coaches to get your thoughts.
-However, the above rules will not change for the 2018/2019 season unless there is uncontrollable circumstances that require us to re-evaluate mid-season.
+However, the above rules will not change for the 2019/2020 season unless there is uncontrollable circumstances that require us to re-evaluate mid-season.